FlyingWorkshop/market-design/_sources/book/school-choice.md

 :name: school-choice
 :height: 400px

-_Wanderer above the Sea of Fog_ by Caspar David Friedbrich inpainted with an aerial view of Stanford's campus with DALL-E-2.
+_Wanderer above the Sea of Fog_ by Caspar David Friedrich inpainted with an aerial view of Stanford's campus with DALL-E-2.
 ```

 So far, two approaches to matching problems